Nursing Informatics Faculty (2 positions)

-The University of Maryland School of Nursing (UMSON) is seeking a doctoral-prepared faculty member for the Nursing Informatics specialty.
+The University of Maryland School of Nursing (UMSON) is seeking doctoral-prepared faculty members for the Nursing Informatics specialty.

 UMSON enrolls more than 1,700 students in its baccalaureate, master's, and doctoral programs and is ranked 11th among all schools of nursing in the nation.
 UMSON is part of the University of Maryland graduate professional campus that also includes the schools of medicine, dentistry, social work, pharmacy, and law and is one of the fastest growing biomedical research centers in the nation.
 The unique composition of the campus enables health professionals to address clinical care, public policy, and social issues through multidisciplinary research, scholarship, and community action.
 Its location in the Baltimore-Washington, D.C.-Annapolis triangle maximizes opportunities for collaboration with government agencies, health care institutions, and life science industries.

 - Teach in UMSON’s Nursing Informatics specialty at the graduate level (MS, PhD, DNP) and relevant courses in the undergraduate programs

 - Maintain active scholarly contributions to nursing science and health care informatics, e.g., scholarly publications, beginning or established program of research, etc.

 - Collaborate with the specialty director in the development, implementation, and evaluation of courses and practicum placements

 - Assist in the recruitment and advisement of students